 What payment methods do you accept?
 All payments are taken securely via PayPal.
 Don't worry, you don't need an account with PayPal in order to use it, simply select to pay as a 'guest' and you can enter your chosen card details to pay.

 Is my data secure?
 Absolutely.
 I take your security very seriously and would want you to be careful, as we all must be.
 This website is fully encrypted using a secure SSL server which protects your data and, as mentioned, PayPal securely takes your payment.
 Any data held by myself, such as your name, address and contact details that you supply when placing an order, is held in an encrypted file and complies with GDPR.
+No payment or card details are seen or retained by myself.

 Do you have a newsletter that I can sign up to?
 Yes I do!
 If you'd like to keep up to date with all the goings on here and gain access to early bird discounts, sign up here.
 I promise not to spam you!